rajatjain20/Nagarro-KubernetesAssignmentBasics/ReadMe.md

 | `./Kubernetes_Assignment_Basics/Helloworld_App_SS.jpg` | Screenshot of the helloworld web app.                         |
 | `./Installation_kubernetes.docx` | Steps to install Kubernetes on Windows.              |

-## Create Docker image inside kubernetes cluster (I am using kubernetes on my local machine. we can use image from dockerhub as well)
+## Create Docker image inside Kubernetes cluster

-Below commands are not necessary to run as I have pushed docker image to docker hub.
+This part can be skipped as it is not necessary to build an image inside Kubernetes cluster.
+I am using pushed image from docker hub in deployments.

-We can skip this part and jump to next step - `Deployment of application in Kubernetes Cluster`
 - Execute Windows PowerShell.

 - Command to set Windows Poweshell to use Minikube’s Docker daemon: